Innoruptor/ControllerContext/README.md

 # ControllerContext

-ControllerContext solves the problem of passing data back and forth between iOS View Controllers.
-The ControllerContext object manages the state between View Controllers, reducing the boilerplate code necessary to wire screens together.
+ControllerContext solves the problem of passing data back and forth between iOS view controllers.
+The ControllerContext object manages the state between view controllers, reducing the boilerplate code necessary to wire screens together.

 # The problem

-The state of the art today for passing data between view controllers is to create properties or setters on the next view controller to display and to use the delegate pattern for passing data back to the originating View Controller.
+The state of the art today for passing data between view controllers is to create properties or setters on the next view controller to display and to use the delegate pattern for passing data back to the originating view controller.

+## Apple’s Perspective

+The following best practices come directly from Apple’s article “[Coordinating Efforts Between View Controllers].”

+1. A destination view controller’s references to app data should come from the source view controller unless the destination view controller represents a self-contained (and therefore self-configuring) view controller.

+2. Perform as much configuration as possible using Interface Builder, rather than configuring your controller programmatically in your code.

+3. Always use a delegate to communicate information back to other controllers.
+Your content view controller should never need to know the class of the source view controller or any controllers it doesn’t create.

+4. Avoid unnecessary connections to objects external to your view controller.
+Each connection represents a dependency that makes it harder to change your app design.

-Problems with the approach:
+## Problems with the approach

-- writing code for each data element carried forward
+- code is required for each data element carried forward
-- creating delegate code to pass data elements to the originating View Controller
+- delegate code is required to pass data from destination view controller back to the source view controller
-- difficult to pass data back to the originating View Controller with a multi-level workflow
+- it is difficult to pass data back to the originating source view controller with a multi-level workflow
-- no standard way to pass app specific data to every View Controller
+- there is no standard way to pass app specific data to every view controller
+- there is tight coupling between view controllers

 # The Solution

 What if you could have similar flexibility to how data is passed between Web pages with the ability to control the scope of the data passed around?
-The ControllerContext object gives you this power and control for passing data back and forth between View Controllers.
+The ControllerContext object gives you this power and control for passing data back and forth between view controllers.

+The magic behind the ControllerContext is the combination of storing key/object pairs of data with the ability to control the scope of the data.

-Imagine you have a login View Controller that needs to return the userId.
-The INNControllerContext instance is created in the MainVC class and passed to the SignupVC instance by calling the method INN_setContext: on the SignupVC View Controller.
+Imagine you have a login view controller that needs to return the userId.
+The INNControllerContext instance is created in the MainVC class and passed to the SignupVC instance by calling the method INN_setContext: on the SignupVC view controller.
 At this point both the MainVC and SignupVC have a reference to the same INNControllerContext instance.

 ![Example1](images/MainVCExample1.png)

-After the user enters a username and password combination the userId could be returned from a remote service call validating the username and password combination.
+After the user enters a username and password combination, the userId could be returned from a remote service call, validating the username and password.
 The SignupVC sets the userId value in the INNControllerContext instance.
-Since the same INNControllerContext instance is shared between the MainVC and SignupVC View Controllers the MainVC has access to the userId when viewWillAppear: fires.
+Since the same INNControllerContext instance is shared between the MainVC and SignupVC view controllers, the MainVC has access to the userId when viewWillAppear: fires.
 This provides MainVC complete control over when to make UI changes based on the current values stored in the INNControllerContext instance.

 ![Example2](images/MainVCExample2.png)

+### Addressing Apple’s Best Practices with ControllerContext

+1. “A destination view controller’s reference to app data should come from the source view controller.”
+This is accomplished by passing forward a single reference to a ControllerContext.

+2. “Perform as much configuration as possible using Interface Builder, rather than configuring your controller programmatically in your code. “  The ControllerContext approach focuses on simplifying configuration in code.

+3. “Your content view controller should never need to know the class of the source view controller or any controllers it doesn’t create.”
+By passing a ControllerContext object forward, the destination view controller doesn’t need to know the class of the source view controller.

+4. “Avoid unnecessary connections to objects external to your view controller.”
+The only compile time dependency between view controllers is the existence of the ControllerContext.
+References to external objects are located in the internal logic of the view controller.
+This enables you to more easily change your app design.

+# Implementation

 ## The ControllerContext Object